-To play this game, open up the python file using IDLE and press f5 to run the program.
+Open the python file using IDLE and press f5 to run the program.
 You will be greeted with the title screen, with “HOT COCOA” emblazoned on it.
 Click to continue.
 This will start you in the tutorial, explaining the basic controls of the game.

 Use A and D or arrow keys to move left and right.
 Use your mouse to aim and fire a deadly blast of chocolatey bliss.
-After following the instructions, you will find that there are four rows of platforms, and you must hop between them to avoid falling to your doom.
+There are four rows of platforms, and you must hop between them to avoid falling to your doom.
 There is no traditional jump button in this platformer, so use the recoil from your hot chocolate to navigate the difficult terrain.
 Make sure to avoid the cute-but-vicious snowmen or score 100 points by melting them with your drink.
 Be careful, though, as your hot chocolate also melts the ground wherever it lands!
 Don’t leave yourself stranded by destroying your path forward!
 Budget your supply of slowly-regenerating cocoa well and reach a higher score than all of your friends!

 You can see at the top of the screen your various resources: